dan-montocc/QMEE/README.md

 __Hypothesis:__ If the WQI is calculated using water quality parameters, such as TSS and turbidity, that are measured using concentration-volume ratios, then as Georgian Bay coastal wetlands volumes increase with increasing water-levels, turbidity and TSS should decrease with increasing volumes, leading to an increase in WQI scores with increasing volumes.
 This is because the lower the concentrations of these parameters, the higher the WQI score (considered to be better water quality).

+JD: NIce and clear

 _Turbidity regression analysis_

 According to the regression equation, the opposite relationship between volume and turbidity is occurring from what was predicted; i.e. as wetland log(volume) increases so too does turbidity.
 What does support our predictions however, is that Period 2 turbidity concentrations are lower than Period 1.
 However, there is a considerable overlap in confidence intervals, as is shown in the qplot by period, as well as a general overlap in data points between periods, indicating that this difference is not significant (cannot reject the null hypothesis).

+JD: I can't really agree that the Period 2 vs. Period 1 single data point supports any conclusions about turbidity

 Also looking at the diagnostic plots in order of plotting by R (not order of importance), the residuals appear to follow a generally linear pattern, more so for the lower fitted values than the higher values.
 The normal q-q plot indicates that the data is generally normally-distributed, with the right-tail being fatter than a standard normal distribution (particularly observations 21, 23, and 45).
 Looking at the scale-location plot, I would say there is unequal variance due to the sharp angle in the line near the left of the plot.
 The variance appears to be more concentrated at the lower end of the fitted values.
 Finally, according to the leverage plot, there is no single observation that appears to be significantly influencing the regression.